dcastil/tailwind-merge/README.md

 -   Releases with major version 0 might introduce breaking changes on a minor version update.

--   All changes are documented in [GitHub Releases](https://github.com/dcastil/tailwind-merge/releases).
+-   A changelog is documented in [GitHub Releases](https://github.com/dcastil/tailwind-merge/releases).
 If a release can alter styles being applied, a warning is issued in the release description.